Continuous Generative Neural Networks: A Wavelet-Based Architecture in Function Spaces: Numerical results

 The training is done with the Adam optimizer using a learning rate of $0.01$ and the loss function, commonly used for VAEs, given by the weighted sum of two terms: the Mean Square Error (MSE) between the original and the generated signals and the Kullback-Leibler Divergence (KLD) between the standard Gaussian distribution and the one generated by the encoder in the latent space\footnote{All computations were implemented with Python3, running on a workstation with 256GB of RAM and 2.2 GHz AMD EPYC 7301 CPU and Quadro RTX 6000 GPU with 22GB of memory.
 All the codes are available at \href{https://github.com/ContGenMod/Continuous-Generative-Neural-Network} {\texttt{https://github.com/ContGenMod/Continuous-Generative-Neural-Network}}}.

 The injectivity of the decoder, i.e.\ of the generator, is guaranteed if Hypotheses~\ref{hyp_scaling_spaces}, \ref{hyp_filtri} and \ref{hyp_f_c} are satisfied and if $\sigma$ is injective (see Remark~\ref{simply_cgnn}).
 We test Hypothesis~\ref{hyp_filtri} a posteriori, i.e.\ after the training, and, in our cases, it is always satisfied.
 The other assumptions are verified using the leaky-ReLU as nonlinearity and the Daubechies scaling functions for the spaces $V_j$.
+We observed that the leaky-ReLU empirically outperformed other activation functions such as ReLU and ELU.